 As such, avoid frequently updating your website.
 It can throw off your visitors and take away from their comfort level.
 Every once in a while, a fresh look is welcome.
 But, stay away from making drastic changes in layout and design too often.
 It can come across like you aren’t sure what your brand’s image is, or that your business is in a flip-flop.

 You can find examples of largely successful companies that demonstrate this sort of continuity.
 Think of Starbucks, McDonalds, and Southwest as businesses that offer a strikingly consistent experience, regardless of when you’re using their services.
 Bonus: some of these guys offer a loyalty program, too!

 Customers appreciate knowing what to expect.
 They will be more likely to return to your business for the consistent, quality experience.
 These businesses have made tweaks along the way, but the overall have stayed consistent.

 Honestly, putting customers first is easy.
 Make the customer feel important and make sure their needs have been met.
 Whether it be a complaint or question, there shouldn’t be any hesitation to offer help.
-A customer-centered culture (aka, keeping customers happy by putting their needs first at all times) is typical of a unified company – meaning internal relationships are probably thriving too.
+A customer-centric culture (aka, keeping customers happy by putting their needs first at all times) is typical of a unified company – meaning internal relationships are probably thriving too.
 You can also try to get ahead of what customers want before they express their pain points to you by using social listening.